Guacam-Ole/AuphonicNet/README.md

    var productionUuid=production.Data.Uuid;
    await prod.AddFileToProduction(productionUuid, "upload.mp3", mp3file);
-   await prod.StartProduction(productionId);
+   await prod.StartProduction(productionUuid);
 }
 ```

 #### Consume a webhook
-Auphonic sends successunformation to any finished production.
+Auphonic sends successinformation to any finished production.
 When using Asp.Net WebApi you can collect the response from the webhook the following way:

 ```
     [ApiController]